-At first, his focus was on limiting crowds for the March 27 grand opening celebration of The Pocatello Greenhouse, 1300 E. Oak St., which recently made its soft opening.
+At first, his focus was on limiting crowds for the March 27 grand opening celebration of The Pocatello Greenhouse, 1300 E. Oak St., which earlier held its soft opening.
 He's offering delivery services and curbside pickups of orders to help customers limit their exposure to the highly contagious and deadly new strain of coronavirus called COVID-19.

 Then he worried customers may not realize he was allowed to go forward with his grand opening in the face of an announcement by Gov. Brad Little that all businesses in the state deemed nonessential had to close.
 But the Pocatello Greenhouse is exempt from the closure order because it provides landscaping and agricultural services classified as essential.